-Read out or play the recording of the text (Audio track 1) and ask the children to follow in their books.
-Every few pages, stop and ask questions to check their understanding, for example, after Reader pages 12-13, ask: What animal is this?
+Read out or play the recording of the text (Audio track 1) and ask the children to follow in their Reader.
+Every few pages, stop and ask questions to check their understanding.
+For example, after Reader pages 12-13, ask: What animal is this?
 What does it like to eat?
 Focus on adjectives and ask: Is the mouse big or small?
 Is it black or brown?
 Is its tail long or short?

-Read out or play the Audio recording of the text again.
-Ask questions to help the children categorize the animals and their habitats, for example: Does the bobcat live in a hot place or a cold place?
+Read out or play the text again.
+Ask questions to help the children categorize the animals and their habitats.
+For example: Does the bobcat live in a hot place or a cold place?
 Are lions and Komodo dragons big or small?
 Are deserts wet or dry?